visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-content-sources.md

     - `Group.ReadWrite.All`
     - `User.ReadWrite.All`
     - `Sites.Read.All` OR `Sites.Selected`

-    >**NOTE**
-    >
-    > `Sites.Read.All` will allow the application to read documents and list items in all site collections.
+      - `Sites.Read.All` will allow the application to read documents and list items in all site collections.
-    >
-    > `Sites.Selected` will allow the application to access only a subset of site collections.
+      - `Sites.Selected` will allow the application to access only a subset of site collections.
 The specific site collections and the permissions granted will be configured separately, in SharePoint Online.

 3. The application permission requires admin consent in a tenant before it can be used.
 In order to do this, click on **API permissions** in the left menu again.
 At the bottom you will see a section **Grant consent**.
 Click on the **Grant admin consent for {{organization}}** button and confirm the action by clicking on the **Yes** button that appears at the top.